rlorenzini/OnTheMark2/readme.md

 <br>

 # Our API
-Our API is working and <a href="https://agile-mesa-12521.herokuapp.com/api">live!</a>
+Our API is working and <a href="https://agile-mesa-12521.herokuapp.com/api">live!</a> <br>
+Make sure to install Google Chrome's JSONView extension for a better viewing experience.
 <img src="onthemarkAPI.png"/>

 # Future Features